Turkey Face Cookies

 Black Food Safe Marker

-This next step can be done different ways.
-You can outline and flood the eyes now or do it after you outline and flood the head with the brown icing.
-Or, you can make royal icing transfers.
-I wish I would have made the transfers.
-Maybe next year.
+This next step can be done in different ways because you can outline and flood the eyes now or do it after you outline and flood the head with the brown icing.
+If you want to plan ahead you can make royal icing transfers because they make life easier!
+I wish I would have made the transfers for these guys because like I said, it makes things easier.

 I made these turkeys both ways.
 So far I haven’t seen any bleeding but we all know white icing is like a sponge.
 It soaks up the colors around it.
 So make it any way you want.
 It is your cookie after all.